gundyn/WebAutomatorPy/README.md

 ## About

-This project is part of a class taken at Tilburg University, where students learn about web automation and testing using Python and Selenium.
+This project is a personal undertaking by Nathan T. Gundy.
+It aims to showcase web automation and testing skills using Python and Selenium.

-Contributors: [Your Name], [Contributor 1], [Contributor 2], ...